 » When will the library reopen?

-We are now open for Curbside Pickup, public computer access, limited public services, passport appointments, Local History research appointments, and Curbside Concierge services which include pickup for books, tools, media and Take & Make kits.
+We are now open for limited public computer access, limited public services, passport appointments, Local History research appointments, and Curbside Concierge services which include pickup for books, tools, media and Take & Make kits.
 Other library services are still on hold, but please check back for updates.
-We are following the directives from Mayor Berke’s office, which is closely monitoring the COVID-19 situation.

 » I received a hold notification.
 How do I pick it up?